MaxHalford/eaopt/README.md

 ```

-**Why isn't my `Mutate` method modifying my `Genome`?**
+**Why aren't my `Mutate` and `Crossover` methods modifying my `Genome`s?**

-The `Mutate` has to modify the values of the `Genome` in-place.
+The `Mutate` and `Crossover` methods have to modify the values of the `Genome` in-place.
 The following code will work because the `Vector` is a slice; slices in Go are references to underlying data, hence modifying a slice modifies them in-place.

 ```go
 type Vector []float64